core-wg/comi/draft-ietf-core-comi.md

 (RT) parameter with the value "core.c.datastore" {{RFC6690}}.
 Upon success, the return payload will contain the root resource of the management data.
-It is up to the implementation to choose its root resource, the value "/c" is used as example.
+It is up to the implementation to choose its root resource, the value "/c" is used as an example.
 The example below shows the discovery of the presence and location of management data.